Gum Disease Treatment

 Gum disease (periodontal disease) can lead to tooth loss and other serious problems.
 It is linked to other threatening ailments like vascular disorder and diabetes and can remain undetected without regular dental checkups.
-At William J.Holevas D.D.S., LTD. in Elgin, Illinois, we know that gum disease needs to be treated to secure your overall health.
+At William J.Holevas D.D.S., LTD., we know that gum disease needs to be treated to secure your overall health.
 If you are experiencing symptoms of periodontal disease or gingivitis, give us a call today.

 Gum Disease Treatment and Symptoms